 - Being vaccinated reduces both the likelihood of hospitalisation as well as how infectious people are as a result of the virus (Professor Neil Ferguson interviewed on Radio 4’s Today programme) Professor Lockdown Neil Ferguson raises hopes of lockdown ending in July | Evening Standard

 What’s the plan for the rest of the year

 We’re planning to have four concerts (three programmes spread across four events) in the second half of the year:

-- July 24th 2021 Faure Requiem and Vivaldi Gloria at St Andrews, Surbiton (Joint concert with Blackheath and Bramley Choral Society [BBCS]).
+- July 24th 2021 Faure Requiem and Vivaldi Gloria at St John’s Church, Grove Lane, Kingston.
+(Joint concert with Blackheath and Bramley Choral Society [BBCS]).

-- Late September 2021 Handel’s Samson at St Andrews, Surbiton (exact date to be confirmed)
+- Late September 2021, programme to be confirmed, at St Andrews, Surbiton.
+(Exact date to be confirmed)

-Our July concerts are shared with BBCS and we’re planning to do our September Samson concert accompanied on the Organ, rather than a full orchestra.
-We are hoping that we can have an orchestra for the Messiah – but that means that we all need to do a really good job of selling tickets and generating some revenue.
+Our July concerts are shared with BBCS.
 We are also planning to experiment with livestreaming the concert on a pay-per-view basis (So if you’ve a great-aunt Amanda in Amarillo, Texas who’s never been able to hear you sing – you might finally be able to sell her a ticket).

-If you would like to join us, please send us your email address and we’ll send you a link to our next rehearsal “.
+If you would like to join us as a new member, please send us your email address and we’ll send you a link to our next rehearsal .
 A link to the music will be made available to you as well.